neongreen13/common-Spanish-words/README.md

 - Under the songs list, the most influencial artists are displayed and compared by number of top songs in matplotlib and seaborn.
 - Under text analysis, the SpaCy parts of speech tagger has a biult-in display for the types of words (nouns, verbs, stopwords, etc) within the lyrics.
 - Under text cleaning, each part of speech are displayed in a separate Word Cloud.
-- Under Analysis, the common Spanish words are disaplyed in bar charts.
+- Under analysis, the common Spanish words are disaplyed in bar charts.

 # Conclusion and Applications for Spanish Learners
 Updated Hypothesis: